avlec/see/README.md

 ## Acknowledgments

-- Yvonne's awesomeness
+- Yvonne's enthusiasm for keeping us engaged

-- Bing Gao's help on Compute Canada's code and creating docker container instances
+- Bing Gao's help on Compute Canada's code and creating Docker containers

 - Will from Urthecast for providing a better understanding earth observational data and the applications of this project
-- The Canadian Digital Technology Supercluster for providing this project